BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The current definition of the class is very simple where some functionalities will be added later to support the functions in the above list:

 ```
-// ~/src/system/DCG_node.h
+// ~/src/system/DAG_node.h

-#ifndef _DCG_node_h
+#ifndef _DAG_node_h
-#define _DCG_node_h
+#define _DAG_node_h

 #include "core_type_traits.h"

-// This class defines the index of an object within the DCG type container.
+// This class defines the index of an object within the DAG type container.
-// This class can work statically with zero overhead over the DCG containers as it holds the type information.
+// This class can work statically with zero overhead over the DAG containers as it holds the type information.
 template <typename T>
-class DCG_Node {
+class DAG_Node {
   std::size_t _index{}; // The index of the object within the type container
 };